Scope and Objectives

 The mini-course is open to both workshop participants, and researchers who do not attend the 2019 Benchmark Workshop.
-Registration for the mini-course is to be completed by the 1st of February, 2019: the registration website will open soon.
+Registration for the mini-course is to be completed by the 1st of February, 2019.

 The workshop takes place from Wednesday morning 10/04/2019 to Friday noon 12/04/2019.